Cheng Fangwu: Long March and Beyond

 Cheng Fangwu was a fervent dedicated Marxist to the core, and had the same commitment to cadre education.
 He required his education system to conform to reality, of which he experienced in abundance.
 One reality which he never anticipated was being attacked personally (two broken bones) with the University disbanded during the Cultural Revolution.
 Mao finally protected him in 1974 by setting up a special office for Cheng to translate Marx and Engels.
-He was rehabilitated in 1978 and his university re-established.
+He was rehabilitated in 1978 and became president of Renmin University.